kingjosephm/vehicle_make_model_classifier/README.md

 - For every make-(detailed-)model-category-year combination, we scrape 100 images, which typically results in 85-90 savable JPG images.
 We store these data in separate directories on disk based on make-(aggregated-)model-year.
 In each directory, approximately 95% of saved images are exterior vehicle photographs with the vast majority corresponding to the correct vehicle make, model and year.

 #### Sample restrictions
 - A full analysis of the scraped image dataset in the notebook at `./create_training_images/scraped_image_analysis.ipynb`.
 664,678 total images were scraped for all 574 make-model classes over the period.
 Of these, 631,973 (95.08%) images were identified as having a vehicle object in them, according to the YOLOv5 (XL) algorithm.
-Specifically, we restict to abjects that this algorithm labels as a car, truck, or bus and with a confidence of >= 0.75.
+ <br> <br />
+- To ensure fidelity of our resulting vehicles images and bounding box coordinates (for cropping), we restrict to bounding box coordinates from the YOLOv5 XL model with a confidence >= 0.5 (609,265 images; 91.66%).
 If multiple such images are identified in a particular image, we keep the one with the largest bounding box area.
 In the next section we present a kernel density plot of the distribution of YOLOv5 XL confidence levels in our training data.
-  - Auxiliary analyses indicated that vehicle make-model classifier model performance was similar using a 0.5 YOLOv5 XL confidence level, though we opted for a higher threshold to err on the side of caution.
+  - We considerably examined the impact of YOLOv5 model confidence level on vehicle classifier performance and found a weak correlation.
+While the particular YOLOv5 model selected (e.g. small/medium/large/XL) affected classifier performance by about +/- 3 percentage points, varying the level of confidence for the same YOLOv5 model did not greatly affect the classifier.
   <br> <br />
-- To ensure our training set contains adequately-sized images, we further restrict to images whose bounding boxes are > 1st percentile of pixel area, which reduced the total image count to 625,653 (94.12% of original images).
+- To ensure our training set contains adequately-sized images, we further restrict to images whose bounding boxes are > 1st percentile of pixel area, which reduced the total image count to 603,899 (90.86% of original images).
 The 1st percentile corresponded to 8,911 pixels, or approximately a 94 x 94 pixel image, which is comparably small.
   - Auxiliary analyses indicated that increasing this minimum object size threshold did not appreciably enhance model performance, while also reducing the number of sample images.
   <br> <br />
 - In the notebook at `./create_training_images/compare_yolov5_models.ipynb` we examine the distributons of confidence and bounding box area across the YOLOv5 small, medium, large, and XL models.